GyozaGuy/Skype-Electron/README.md

-# Skype-Electron
+# Discord-Electron
-A simple Electron app for Skype Web.
+An Electron Discord app designed for use on Linux systems.